 In the late 1990s, Pope John Paul II expressed his hope that the Italian government would pardon Mehmet in 2000.
 The pontiff had made 2000 a holy “Jubilee” year, of which forgiveness was to be a cornerstone.
 On May 13, 2000, the 19th anniversary of the attempt on his life, the pope visited Fatima, Portugal.
 The same day, the Third Secret of Fatima was announced by Vatican Secretary of State Angelo Sodano.
 Sodano described the secret as a “prophetic vision” in which “a bishop clothed in white…falls to the ground, apparently dead, under a burst of gunfire.”
 The Vatican interpreted this as a prediction of the attempt on John Paul II’s life.
 Mehmet Ali Agca, who had guessed the alleged Fatima-assassination connection in 1985, was pardoned by Italian President Carolo Ciampi on June 14, 2000.
 Extradited to Turkey, he began serving the eight years remaining on the sentence for his 1979 murder of the Turkish newspaper editor.

-Pope John Paul II is remembered for his successful efforts to end communism, as well as for building bridges with peoples of other faiths, and issuing the Catholic Church's first apology for its actions during World War II.
+Pope John Paul II is remembered for his successful efforts to end communism, as well as for building bridges with peoples of other faiths, and issuing the Catholic Church’s first apology for its actions during World War II.
 He was succeeded by Joseph Cardinal Ratzinger, who became Pope Benedict XVI.
-Benedict XVI began the process to beatify John Paul II in May 2005.
+Pope John Paul II was canonized in 2014.